TREE BORER BIOLOGY

 The second option for treating the tree behind the bark is the use of PT-CYKICK.
 This is an aerosol which comes with a straw which can be inserted into small holes so that you can treat behind the tree bark easily.
 The pressure of the can along with the aerosol sized particles which are released insures a thorough treatment.
 The use of this product will require less product which will be distributed faster and more uniform.
 The other advantage using this product is that you are able to treat the tree much faster.
 Insert the thin straw, hold the can on for 5-10 seconds and you are done.
 Do this around the trunk spacing holes about 1-2 feet apart depending on how well each treatment hole takes product.
 The more each hole will take the less holes needed.
 Holes don’t need to be bigger than 1/8 of an inch so the exit holes from beetles which have already left can be utilized.
 Once treated behind the bark, use some of the Cypermethrin listed above to spray the outside the bark of the tree to help put in place a residual which will keep out new beetles.
 If you have other trees close by, treat them as well following the treatment of the tree with activity.

-TREE BORER BEETLE CONTROL WHEN A LOT OF ACTIVITY IS FOUND
+TREE BORER CONTROL FOR A LOT OF ACTIVITY

 When a tree has been found with a lot of activity, you probably won’t be able to save it.
 The original thinking of handling such trees has been to remove them making sure to burn it along with all the infesting beetles.
 However, this is not always so easy to do.
 One thing is for sure: If you have a tree infested with Tree borer Beetles and there are other trees close by, you need to treat the other trees ASAP.
 This preventive application should be done with the Cypermethrin and careful inspections of these same trees should be done monthly as well until the infested tree can be removed or taken down.